vuejs/vuex/docs/en/api.md

   Reactively watch `fn`'s return value, and call the callback when the value changes. `fn` receives the store's state as the first argument, and getters as the second argument.
 Accepts an optional options object that takes the same options as Vue's `vm.$watch` method.

-  To stop watching, call the returned handler function.
+  To stop watching, call the returned unwatch function.

 - **`subscribe(handler: Function): Function`**